Order your own BreadBox kit

 Soldering iron, nippers, needle nose pliers

-2. Prepare Header - We will only need five of the six positions on the header.
-Use the soldering iron to tin five of the pins sticking out of the header.
+Prepare Header - We will only need five of the six positions on

-4. Attach 5 Wires To Joystick - Solder the five wires to the MIDDLE five contacts on the switch.
-We want to have the following contacts wired to the header: Up, Down, Left, Right, Center.
+wires to the MIDDLE five contacts on the switch.
+We want to have the

+input for five of the analog inputs.
 With the software below you can use the joystick to make the servos move slowly clockwise or counter clockwise (the left and right buttons); slowly spread open or close (the up and down buttons); return to the 90 degree position (center button).

 Here's a short movie of the whole thing running.